bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goal_suggestions.md

 3. **Completed Goals**: Recently finished goals
 4. **Challenge Participation**: Active challenges and progress

-### Suggestion Generation
+### Suggestion Generation & Safety Validation
 The AI considers:
 - User's current fitness level based on existing goals
 - Age and profile information for realistic recommendations
 - Potential conflicts with existing activities to avoid overtraining
 - Goal-specific best practices and training methodologies
 - Personalization based on user's location, bio, and fitness history
+- **Safety validation**: Detects dangerous or impossible goals (e.g., extreme weight loss, superhuman distances)
+- **Automatic corrections**: Provides safer alternatives for unrealistic goals

+### Retry Logic
+The system includes automatic retry logic:
+- If AI returns invalid JSON, it retries up to 3 times
+- Each retry includes stronger instructions to return valid JSON
+- Temperature set to 0.5 for more consistent responses
+- After 4 failed attempts, returns 500 error

 ### Error Handling
-If the AI service is unavailable or fails, the endpoint returns a 500 error.
-The frontend should display an appropriate message to the user (e.g., "Suggestions feature is currently unavailable.
-Please try again later or create your goal manually.").
+If the AI service is unavailable or fails after retries, the endpoint returns a 500 error.
+The frontend should display: "Suggestions feature is currently unavailable.
+Please create your goal manually."

 ## Usage Example